 From what I could tell, just-in-case scaffolding (i.e., the “bad” scaffolding) meant anticipating misconceptions that most students have and giving explicit instruction in advance of problem solving.
 This sounded to me like good teaching.

 Just-in-time scaffolding (i.e., the “good” scaffolding) was described as letting students struggle with math problems on their own while the teacher swoops around trying to get to the students who seem to be bombing the worst.
-This method seems at once inefficient (A gap that could be addressed with the whole group in 5 mins now takes upwards of 5 mins x 28 individual meetings =140 minutes, or perhaps you’re only able to meet with 1-2 students) and ineffective, defying the common sense expression that it’s “better to put a strong fence at the top of the cliff than an ambulance at the bottom.”
+This method seems at once inefficient (A gap that could be addressed with the whole group in 5 mins now takes upwards of 5 mins x 28 individual meetings =140 minutes) and ineffective, defying the common sense expression that it’s better to put a strong fence at the top of the cliff than an ambulance at the bottom.